-The School is currently without a true center for campus life—a gathering place much like those now found at our peer independent schools and on college campuses across the country.
+The School lacked a true center for campus life—a gathering place much like those now found at our peer independent schools and on college campuses across the country.

-The new Olson Commons will enhance USM’s ability to promote our core belief in the power of community and of lasting relationships—and allow us to strengthen our traditional cultural touchstones.
+The new Olson Commons enhances USM’s ability to promote our core belief in the power of community and of lasting relationships—and allows us to strengthen our traditional cultural touchstones.

 Terrific ideas often start with a spark, and not always a textbook.
 Real-world innovation requires the kind of intellectual horsepower that comes from roll-up-your-sleeves curiosity.

 The world and the workplace are looking for the solvers and the doers—the bold thinkers who seize a “eureka” moment by taking vision to prototype and making it into something great.
 Colleges are looking for these kinds of students as well.

 We are committed to fostering a culture of discovery and inquiry.
 Our students are equipped and inspired to solve real-world problems and to build skills that are both meaningful and marketable.
 We believe that our innovative programs and talented faculty provide our students with the entrepreneurial edge they will need in their future careers.

 The new Lubar Center for Innovation and Exploration serves as a central hub of experiential, technology-based experimentation and learning.
 Demand and interest are high.
 Together with the other innovation spaces, Nerdvana in the Middle School, and the Lower School’s Wildcat Creation Station— the Lubar Center is used at full capacity by students.